Miozuki

 What Is Moissanite?
 Composition & Origins

 Moissanite is a real gemstone composed of silicon and carbon (chemical formula SiC).
-Henri Moissan discovered minute crystals of this mineral in a meteor crater in 1893; however, natural moissanite is too rare for jewelry.
-Gem‑quality moissanite is grown in laboratories, where controlled conditions produce large crystals with consistent clarity and brilliance.
-Moissanite resembles diamond but differs in composition - diamonds are pure carbon while moissanite is silicon carbide.
+Henri Moissan discovered minute crystals of this mineral in a meteor crater in 1893; however, natural moissanite is too rare for jewellery, so today's moissanite is lab-grown.

 Moissanite's popularity comes from a blend of advantages: